PaulArthurAstier/Allocators/Allocator.md

 - Size

-  - The size is the value of the amount of allocated memory, excluding the header, avaiable in the chunk.
+  - The size is the value of the amount of allocated memory, excluding the header, available in the chunk.

 - Flag (Used)

   - The used flag indicates whether the chunk is currently allocated.
 When set to false, it's available to be reallocated.

 - Pointer (Next)
   - The next pointer is what allows the linked list to actually be formed.
 Its a pointer that points to the next chunk in a the linked list.
 When set to null determines the end of the linked list.

 With just these data variables defined and setup in the header, we are able to manage and traverse our memory Pool.

-Taking a closer look at just a single node(chunk) in our linked list, we can see it is made up of three seperate sections, as well as the payload.
+Taking a closer look at just a single node(chunk) in our linked list, we can see it is made up of three separate sections, as well as the payload.

 ![alt text](Images/image-1.png)
 _Figure 2.
 Structure of a single chunk_